soumyadipdas37/finescoop.github.io/source/_posts/british_librarys_chief_librarian_says_racism_is_the_creation_of_white_people.md

 The chief librarian of the British Library has told staff 'racism is the creation of white people', it has been claimed.
 Liz Jolly is urging white members of staff at the British Library to support the Anti Racism action plan which was put in place last month, according to the Telegraph.
 Her comments were made as she backed plans for a cultural overhaul at the library and urged white colleagues to show the same support.
-In a video clip, she tells colleagues: 'I think, as I have said before, that we need to make sure some white colleagues are involved because racism is a creation of white people.'
+In a video clip, she tells colleagues 'I think, as I have said before, that we need to make sure some white colleagues are involved because racism is a creation of white people.'
 Documents reveal that changes to the library's displays could take place to 'decolonise' the British Library's collection after a letter signed by hundreds of members of staff declared a racial 'state of emergency', it was reported.
 Liz Jolly, the British Library's chief librarian said racism is 'the creation of white people' as the institution plans to review their displays and collections as part of anti-racism project
 The British Library has denied claims employees were encouraged to support the work of Labour MP Diane Abbott and donate money to the Black Lives Matter movement
 The Decolonising Working Group, which is part of the library's BAME network, reportedly raised concerns with a number of artefacts on display in the library including busts of the founders and a portrait of Mr Punch.
 Earlier this week, it was reported employees had urged colleagues to donate to Black Lives Matter and back the work of Labour MP Diane Abbott, a claim the library strongly disputes.
 Ms Jolly's views have been met by criticism on social media.
- Rita Panahi wrote: 'How can the British Library chief be so pig ignorant?
+ Rita Panahi wrote 'How can the British Library chief be so pig ignorant?
 Racism is a creation of white people?
 Say that in Asia or the Middle East and they'll laugh at you.'
-Bob Sharpe added: 'Anyone with this level of defective knowledge of world history has not place as Chief Librarian of any library, let alone an institution of this standing.'
+Bob Sharpe added 'Anyone with this level of defective knowledge of world history has not place as Chief Librarian of any library, let alone an institution of this standing.'
 However, some backed the comments as part of a wider effort to address the country's colonialist legacy.
-Simon Tanner wrote: 'I support the British Library, and Liz Jolly - in their engagement with anti-racism.
+Simon Tanner wrote 'I support the British Library, and Liz Jolly - in their engagement with anti-racism.
 'The library is taking important and wholly sensible steps.
 Accurate reporting would reveal nothing less than a desire to better inform the public - which is central to their misson as a library.'